 Housing problems vary dramatically across the United States.
-In cities such as New York and Los Angeles, where immigration is fueling growth, the major housing problems are affordability and the inability of the private sector to produce enough housing to keep up with the increasing demand.
+In growing cities such as New York and Los Angeles, the major housing problem is affordability and the inability of the private sector to produce enough units of housing to keep up with the increasing demand fueled by immigration.
 On the other hand, in some older cities such as Philadelphia and Baltimore, housing is abundant.
-Indeed, because of the population losses these cities have experienced over the past several decades, there is too much housing, which has led to abandonment and decay.
+Given the population losses these cities have experienced over the past several decades, too much housing exists, which has led to abandonment and decay.
 Federal housing policy must be flexible enough to adapt to these different problems.
-Whereas in fast-growing cities a production program may make sense under certain circumstances, such a program might actually increase the problems of cities with soft housing markets.
+While a production program may make sense under certain circumstances in fast-growing cities, it might actually increase the problems of cities with soft housing markets.

-Housing vouchers can be expected to work in most housing markets regardless of demand.
+Housing vouchers can be expected to work in most housing markets regardless of whether demand is high or low.
 However, even a program as simple as housing vouchers must be flexible enough to adapt to local realities.
 As discussed earlier, in tight markets higher payment standards, such as the ones recently implemented by HUD, may be necessary in addition to outreach and counseling.
-In markets with large amounts of deteriorated housing, subsidies that permit owners to bring otherwise eligible properties up to code may be desirable.
+In markets with large amounts of deteriorated housing, subsidies to permit owners to bring otherwise eligible properties up to code may be desirable.

-In the event that Congress creates a new production program, it is vital that the program be adaptable to local needs and be coordinated with local objectives.
+In the event that a new production program is created by Congress, it is vital that the program be adaptable to local needs and be coordinated with local objectives.
 As stated earlier, production programs may be justified to achieve neighborhood redevelopment objectives.
-However, to be effective the program should be part of a comprehensive strategy to improve communities.
-Thus the Federal program should be complemented by city-sponsored efforts to improve site conditions and city services.
-A failure to coordinate with cities and a rigid set of program rules will reduce the program's impact and waste public resources.
+However, the programs should be part of a comprehensive strategy to improve communities.
+Thus any Federal program should be complemented by city-sponsored efforts to improve site conditions and city services.
+A failure to coordinate with cities and a rigid set of program rules will only lead to a dissipation of impact and a waste of public resources.

-Just as all places are not the same, we also must bear in mind that not all people have the same housing needs.
-The main problem for most low- and moderate-income households is a high rent-to-income burden.
+Just as all places are not the same, all people do not have the same housing needs.
+For most low- and moderate-income households, high rent-to-income burdens are the main problem.
 Thus, in most American cities, housing vouchers would provide all of the assistance required.
-However, some groups such as the elderly and those with mental or physical disabilities have more particular needs.
-For these households, supportive services may be necessary.
-Without these services, many would be unable to maintain their homes and their independence.
-Federal programs must allow localities to craft innovative programs that meet the special needs of their residents.
+However, some households, such as the elderly or those with mental or physical disabilities, may need supportive services to maintain their homes and their independence.
+Federal programs must enable localities to craft innovative programs that meet the special needs of their residents.

-Principle 7: Regional Solutions Are Necessary and Require That States and Localities Become Responsible Partners in Removing Regulatory Barriers
+Principle 7: Regional Solutions Are Necessary and Require That States and Localities Become Responsible Partners In Removing Regulatory Barriers

-Although municipalities need autonomy to craft solutions customized for their individual problems, too much autonomy can be problematic.
-Increasingly, we are seeing that municipal fragmentation and lack of coordination threaten the quality of life in many of our Nation's metropolitan areas.
+Although municipalities need the autonomy to craft solutions for their individual problems, too much autonomy can also be problematic.
+Municipal fragmentation and lack of coordination threaten the quality of life in many of our Nation's metropolitan areas.
 In some metropolitan areas, uncoordinated leapfrog development and insufficient attention to transportation infrastructure have led to traffic and environmental problems.
 Under the banner of smart growth, local governments increasingly are considering efforts to limit development, particularly at the periphery.